Boojapho/AzureVirtualDesktop/docs/prerequisites.md

     - "Join the Domain" on the domain
     - "Create Computer" on the parent OU or domain
     - "Delete Computer" on the parent OU or domain
-- Create a security group for your AVD users and if applicable (Azure AD DS & AD DS), ensure the principal has successfully synchronized.
+- Create a security group for your AVD users and if applicable (Azure AD DS & AD DS), ensure the principal has successfully synchronized to Azure AD.
 - Azure Files for FSLogix:
   - If you plan to deploy Azure Files with a Service Endpoint, be sure the subnet for the sessions hosts has the "Azure Storage" service endpoint enabled on the subnet.
   - If you plan to deploy Azure Files with a Private Endpoint, ensure the [Private Endpoint Network Policy has been disabled](https://docs.microsoft.com/en-us/azure/private-link/disable-private-endpoint-network-policy).
 Otherwise, the private endpoint resource will fail to deploy.